Donna Cratin - Chair/ Art Instructor

 All of the art levels at COHS are sequential track 1 classes, and cover a wide range of elements, principles, concepts, genres, and mediums.

 Art 1: Foundation, and Art 2: Design & Drawing cover Elements of Art and Principles of Design, as well as establish a strong foundation in drawing and visual aesthetics.
-Students will be introduced to a variety of mediums and techniques.
+Students will be introduced to a variety of mediums and techniques, including computer graphics and 3-dimensional design.
 Many artists, styles, and cultures are studied as inspiration for certain projects.

 Art 3: Portfolio, and Art 4: Advanced Art are major courses of study that allow students to build a strong portfolio, while developing a personal style and strong visual voice.
 Major artists and cultures, and their contributions, are continually studied as influence for some projects.
 Lessons become more conceptual in nature, and students are encouraged to uniquely answer artistic problems using a variety of materials.